-AFTER-HOURS/WEEKEND/HOLIDAY: Call (662) 434-CARE (2273); an on-call provider is
+Telephone: (662) 434-CARE (2273) or 1 (800) 982-4260

-The Family Health Clinic is designed to manage all of your basic health care needs using evidencebased care.
+The Family Health Clinic is designed to manage all of your basic health care needs using evidence-based care.
 Focus is on medical readiness and prevention of illness in our active duty population and their families.

-FLIGHT OPERATIONAL MEDICINE CLINIC (FOMC)
+FLIGHT AND OPERATIONAL MEDICINE CLINIC (FOMC)